 Recovery Curriculum and Remote Learning

-To support our children on the return to school we have implemented a 'Recovery Curriculum'.
-We have created a contingency plan for remote learning should the need arise from partial closure of classes or year groups, or in the event of a full closure.
+To support our children on the return to school we implemented a 'Recovery Curriculum'.
+We created a contingency plan for remote learning should the need arise from partial closure of classes or year groups, or in the event of a full closure.
 Please see the link below for information:

 For our Covid-19 Teaching and Learning Contingency Plan click here: